DrCuis/Tutorials/README.md

   the chapters 1 to 5.
 * [The Morph Book vol. I (Design Graphic User Interface)](https://drcuis.github.io/DesignGUI).
-This book guides the reader to learn how to build GUI application, including several design iterations of a memory game.
+This book guides the reader in learning how to build a GUI application, including several design iterations of a memory game.
 * [The Morph Book vol. II (The Art of Morph)](https://drcuis.github.io/TheArtOfMorph).
-This booklet guides the reader to design new morph from scratch.
+This booklet guides the reader to design a new morph from scratch.